markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 git checkout <branch-name>
 ```
-The `checkout` command enables a user to move into a different branch which will become the new active branch.
+The `checkout` command enables a user to switch into a different branch which will become the new active branch.
 This is how to navigate between different versions of the codebase.
 ```
 git checkout -b <branch-name>
 ```